DoStraTech/Linux-Acer-Predator-Triton-500-Keyboard-RGB-Fix/README.md

 # Acer Predator Triton 500 – RGB Keyboard Flicker Fix (Linux)

-Fix RGB Keyboard Flicker on Acer Predator Triton 500 (Linux / Ubuntu 24.04) – A systemd + Python script to stop flickering and initialize RGB lighting via USB HID.
+Fix on-key RGB Keyboard Flicker on Acer Predator Triton 500 (Linux / Ubuntu 24.04) – A systemd + Python script to stop flickering and initialize RGB lighting via USB HID.
 Works on boot and resume.
 Tested on PT515-52.

 This script fixes the keyboard flickering issue on the **Acer Predator Triton 500 (PT515-52)** when running Linux.

 The fix sends a custom USB HID command to the RGB keyboard via `pyusb` and sets it to plain white.

 It runs automatically on boot and after waking from suspend.

+# Supported Keyboards: per-key RGB, not 4-zone

+This repo supports full per-key RGB control on Predator laptops with individually addressable keys.
+For 4-zone keyboards and Turbo button support, see the wonderfull [JafarAkhondali's acer-predator-turbo-and-rgb-keyboard-linux-module](https://github.com/JafarAkhondali/acer-predator-turbo-and-rgb-keyboard-linux-module).

 ---